Elevenlabs AudioNative Player

 Ranking ad

 The Quality Score is a diagnostic tool that allows you to see how the ads you have entered compare to those used by your competitors.
 The score is measured on a scale of 1 to 10 and can be checked at the keyword level (for search engine campaigns) and at the ad edit level (for GDN campaigns).
-A higher quality score means that your ad and landing page are more relevant and useful to users searching for a given keyword compared to other advertisers.
+A higher quality score means that your ad and landing page are more relevant and useful to users searching for a given keyword than other advertisers.

 How to calculate quality score